William R. Dickinson

 William Richard Dickinson (October 26, 1931 – July 21, 2015) was a professor emeritus of geoscience at the University of Arizona and a member of the U.S. National Academy of Sciences.
-Prior to joining the University of Arizona, Dickinson was a professor at Stanford University.
-He joined the U of A faculty in 1979.
+Dickinson was a professor at Stanford University and joined the U of A faculty in 1979.

 Early life

-Dickinson was born near Nashville, Tennessee, in 1931, and grew up in Travellers Rest, a historic plantation house built by his great-great-grandfather Judge John Overton in 1799.
-Dickinson's family operated an Arabian horse farm on the property until 1946, when they relocated the family and horse farm to Santa Barbara, California.
-Dickinson's experience as a young adult riding on horseback through the nearby Santa Ynez Mountains, and observing the geography, inspired his interest in geology.
+Dickinson was born near Nashville, Tennessee, on October 26, 1931, and grew up in Travellers Rest, a historic plantation house built by the slaves of his great-great-grandfather Judge John Overton in 1799.
 Dickinson enrolled at Stanford University in 1948, and graduated with a Bachelor's of Science in petroleum engineering in 1952 and a Ph.D in geology in 1958.

 Career

 Dickinson was renowned for his work in plate tectonics, sedimentary geology and Pacific Oceana geology and was considered one of the foremost experts on the geology of the Colorado Plateau.
 Dickinson was one of the founders of the Gazzi-Dickinson Method and its primary application, QFL diagrams and their use in sandstone provenance.

 Dickinson's research includes studying the potsherds (historic or prehistoric fragments of pottery) of Pacific Oceana.
 Over the years, he visited hundreds of Pacific Islands collecting and dating sherds.